styled-system/styled-system/docs/guides/build-a-box.md

 ## `css` prop

 The `css` prop is a very popular way to handle one-off styles.
-If your Box component needs a small style change you can make it inline, or create and extended component for reuse.
+If your Box component needs a small style change you can make it inline or create an extended component for reuse.

 To use the `css` prop, you'll need to make sure you have either [`babel-plugin-styled-components`](https://www.styled-components.com/docs/api#css-prop) installed,